dev484p/AgenticAI_MCP/README.md

    uv add "mcp[cli]"
    ```
 3. Set up your environment variables:
-   Intsert Groq and Tavily api key in keys.json
+   Update Groq and Tavily api key in keys.json

-4..
-Optional (To run the server with the MCP Inspector for development):
+4. Optional (To run the server with the MCP Inspector for development):
   ```
   uv run mcp dev server.py
   ```